uclahs-cds/package-moPepGen/docs/filter-fasta.md

   --denylist path/to/denylist.fasta
 ```

-Use `--keep-canonical` option to keep peptides that are called from canonical ORFs even if they present in the denylist.
-Canonical ORFs include coding transcripts with mutation(s) and fusion transcripts that the upstream transcript is coding.
-Peptides called from circRNAs are considered as noncanonical ORFs.
+Use the `--keep-canonical` option to keep peptides that are called from canonical ORFs even if they are in the denylist.
+Canonical ORFs include coding transcripts with mutation(s) and fusion transcripts where the upstream transcript is coding.
+Peptides called from circRNAs are considered noncanonical ORFs.

 ```bash
 moPepGen filterFasta \